Reentrancy

 Quick answer: a reentrancy attack happens when external code calls back into a contract before the first execution finishes.
 The usual defense starts with Checks-Effects-Interactions, then adds ReentrancyGuard and full call-graph review for cross-function, cross-contract, and read-only variants.

-At its core, a reentrancy attack happens when a smart contract makes an external call to an untrusted address before it gets around to updating its own internal state (like a user's token balance).
+A reentrancy attack happens when a smart contract makes an external call to an untrusted address before updating relevant internal state, such as a user's balance.

-Audit lens: the bug is not "using call" by itself.
-The bug is trusting balances, shares, debt, rewards, or accounting checkpoints that can still be stale during an external interaction.
+Audit lens: the bug is trusting balances, shares, debt, rewards, or accounting checkpoints that can still be stale during an external interaction.
+Using call is not the problem by itself.

 Reentrancy Attack vs Reentrancy Vulnerability